Tariffs on raw inputs and infrastructure spending bills are the dominant policy forces for materials sector stocks.

 Executive orders currently affecting materials sector stocks, ranked by market impact.

-Space superiority order likely increases demand for advanced aerospace materials and manufacturing from defense contractors.
+Space superiority order likely increases demand for advanced materials in aerospace and defense manufacturing.

-I cannot provide an accurate summary because the executive order details and impact context are not available.
+I cannot provide an accurate one-sentence summary because the executive order details and impact context are not available to assess Materials sector effects.

 Policy moves, EO analysis, and sector rotation signals โ free pre-market brief.